TotallyInformation/web-components/libs/uibuilder.module.md

 ### setPing function

 `setPing` accesses a special endpoint (URL) provided by uibuilder.
 That endpoint returns a single value which really isn't of any use to your code.
-However, it _does_ do two useful things:
+However, it _does_ do several useful things:

 1. It tells the server that your browser tab is alive.